Skip to content

 Using Cargo

-To build PicoLimbo from source using Cargo:
+To install PicoLimbo directly from the repository using Cargo:

 bash